EugenefedorovPro/rhyme_rus/README.rst

 Installation
 _________________

 *rhyme_rus* package incules a large data file, which is managed by `Git Large File Storage (LFS) <https://git-lfs.github.com/>`_.
-To upload it properly you should have LFS installed on your PC.
+To upload it properly to Linux machines you should have LFS installed on your PC.

 Linux (checked on Ubuntu 20.04.4)::

     $sudo apt install git-lfs

-On Windows `download and install LFS <https://git-lfs.github.com/>`_

 *rhyme_rus*  is available for installing only from GitHub